John Newman (singer): 2016–present: A.N.i.M.A.L, solo hiatus and return to music

 In July 2016, Newman released the song "Olé" as a non-album single.
 In March 2019, he released "Feelings", co-written with Swedish collective Blnk and co-produced with Swedish producer Jarly.

 On 27 September 2017 John Newman performed at the 2017 Asian Indoor and Martial Arts Games closing ceremony held at the Olympic Stadium in Ashgabat, Turkmenistan.

 On 30 August 2019, Newman released the song "Without You" with Scottish singer Nina Nesbitt.
 The song appears on Newman's first EP A.N.i.M.A.L, which was released on 27 September 2019.

 On 8 June 2020, it was announced that Newman had collaborated with British DJ duo Sigma on their single "High on You".
 It was released on 12 June 2020.

 Newman announced later in June 2020 that he was taking a break from the music industry, and that he had left his record label and his artist management company.
 He mentioned in the social media announcement that his work had been causing him mental health issues, and that he would continue to release collaborations with other artists throughout the year but he was pausing his solo career.

 He returned with "Waiting for a Lifetime", which peaked No. 9 on Billboards Dance/Mix Show Airplay Chart in May 2022, and also released his song "Holy Love".

+On 1 May 2026, Newman released the single "Merry Go".